-That means that in the group retested there are women who, although their ER level met this clinical definition of negative (less than 30%), were considered positive at the time and received hormonal treatment.
+That means that in the group retested there are women who, although their ER level met this definition of negative, were considered positive at the time and received hormonal treatment.
 However, in 4 cases, retesting by Mount Sinai identified that women in this category now have an ER/PR status of 0% that has been confirmed by subsequent retesting at Mount Sinai.
-It has been noted in the literature that false positive laboratory tests can occur.